ClickHouse/homebrew-clickhouse/README.md

 # ...and so on.
 ```

-Please, always carefully read the `Caveats` sections, which is displayed after the installation.
+Please, always read the `Caveats` sections, which are displayed after the installation, carefully.

 Note, that the installation doesn't require `sudo` and will deploy ClickHouse under the standard Homebrew prefix.

-### Running ClickHouse server
+## Running ClickHouse server

 Do not use `sudo` ever.
 Do not start the ClickHouse server manually, instead use `brew services`: